03 January 2019

 I’ll start with the basics.
 As we are young, we tend to think we can remember everything.
 Our skills to memorize may be really good, but trying to remember many different things over and over again may lead us to the situation when we overload our brains and eventually end up forgetting about something important.

-Methods like a loop on your finger or painted cross on your wrist to remember that you are supposed to do something are not very effective though.
+Methods like a loop on your finger or a painted cross on your wrist to remember that you are supposed to do something are not very effective though.
 All kinds of to-do lists come up with help.
 It can relief your brain from loads of unnecessary information and help you unwind from stress caused by forgetting.

 To-do lists can be more complex than simple tasks written on the paper sheet.
 Thanks to them you can improve time management, prioritize tasks, set reminders, create subtasks as well as collaborate and assign work to your colleagues.
 It’s up to you and your preferences.
 Remember – manpower and time management in software engineering and development are really important.

-You probably heard about Kanban board (JIRA is an example).
-It’s a tool which helps to keep a track of the tasks’ work state (and project time during software development).
+You probably heard about the Kanban board (JIRA is an example).
+It’s a tool that helps to keep a track of the tasks’ work state (and project time during software development).
 It prevents you from unnecessary multitasking or starting or leaving a job undone.
 It may encourage you to take one assignment at the time and improve time management at the same time.
-The most common view of Kanban board is divided into three columns: to-do, in progress and done.
+The most common view of the Kanban board is divided into three columns: to-do, in progress and done.
 It helps you to visualize your progress.
 Of course, the number of columns and its terminology may vary depending on the work you do when using boards.
 But it’s recommended to name it in the most suitable way, making sure you and software developers understand it.

 Additionally, tasks may have supplementary information which shows up when you click on it (dates, priorities, descriptions or subtasks which needs be done to finish a whole assignment).